phupfoem/2LayerServerClient/README.md

 **python client.py**

 ## Changelog:
+** Update client, edge
 * change client_conns of internal_server to dictionary type
 * update the value and remove the old value of the client being connected
 * client_ip variable now includes the port with format: ip_add:port
 * add __del__ to client

+** Update server
+* change the data type that send from internal to server
+* change the way that server and edge calculate the sum and average value
+* knowned issue: when deletes an client, the sum value of the server cannot change immediately
+* knowned issue: the server and the edge should not run in the IDE terminal in order to shutdown them normally